REGISTRATION IS OPEN!!

 9. Controllers.
 All controllers must be original Nintendo OEM products and may not be modified in any way.
 Tournament competitors may bring their own controller to use in games.
 Tournament organizers will also coordinate obtaining equipment for the competition for those that do not bring their own.
 Tournament organizers will examine each controller and tag it as acceptable, only tagged controllers maybe used.

 Group Play will consist of pools with an equal number of participants per group, as the total number of participants allows.
 Depending on the number of entrants, a specific number of players per group, determined at the start of the tournament, will advance to Bracket Play.
-Bracket Play is intended to be a single and/or double-elimination event.
-If the number of participants is deemed too large for double elimination, the event organizers reserve the right to modify the format to a single-elimination format.
+Bracket Play is intended to be a SINGLE elimination event.
 Bracket Play will be played out until only the champion remains.

-Players will be seeded according to record first, then by point differential per game.
+Players will be seeded according to record first, then by point differential.
 If tied, any head-to-head record will be the next deciding factor, then by coin flip if necessary.
 The maximum point differential for the tournament for any game will be 28 points, regardless if the actual margin between the teams exceeds it.
+(The 28 point cap does not apply to Prize Challenges)

 Matchups between teams within the same tier allow more competitive games.